Rx-SGM/ECE228_Project_2026/README.md

 ## Running the Code

-Both notebooks are designed to run on **Google Colab** with GPU acceleration.
-No local installation is required beyond uploading the files to Google Drive.

 ### Step 1 — Preprocessing

 Execute `preprocessing_CSI_data.ipynb`.
 This reads the raw WiStride CSVs and writes `spectrograms1.npz` to the system.